Doing Disney with large families

 Family-style eating is probably even more convenient (and there's a set price, making it easier to split the bill).

-You can find that at ‘Ohana (at The Polynesian) and Whispering Canyon Cafe (at Ft.
-Wilderness Lodge).
-Both offer a fun atmosphere that will appeal to all age groups.
+You can find that at 'Ohana (at The Polynesian), Whispering Canyon Cafe (at Ft.
+Wilderness Lodge), Garden Grill (The Land pavilion at Epcot) and at the dinner service for Liberty Tree Tavern (Magic Kingdom).
+All 4 offer a fun atmosphere that will appeal to all age groups.

 Whispering Canyon Cafe